gcantieni/hive-mind/README.md

 # hive-mind
 This is a game written in JavaScript.
-It is meant to be built around the immense strategic challenges that bees go through every day in order to create a stable hive environment.
+It is built around the immense strategic challenges that bees go through every day in order to create a stable hive environment.
+Hopefully it will educate players on the amazing life of bees, and also gives significant strategic challenge and satisfaction.

+### Gameplay
+* Recruit a horde of bees
+* Use them to harvest nectar and pollen from nearby flowers
+* Recruit drones to mate with your queen
+* Assign roles to different bees
+* Repel invaders with your stingers
+* Once you have enough hive members, split your hive to increase your chances of survival

 ### Ideas for future development:
 * Create ants, bears, mice, and other invaders